 Growing up, I was never too crazy about oatmeal and porridge.
 Perhaps because it was always made quite bland and ended up being weirdly thick and slimy.
 Only recently has my love for breakfast propelled me to experiment with all different kinds of recipes.
-This millet porridge is a wonderful option, not only because it has a rich and creamy consistency, but because it is made of an ancient grain that holds a host of nutritional benefits.
+This millet porridge is a wonderful alternative that has more of a texture than rolled oats.

 This recipe was created after having leftover millet from dinner one night.
 I saw a delectable recipe for a millet porridge once upon a time, and ever since have been trying to re-create that oh-so-creamy looking texture.
 Most porridge recipes call for using raw millet.
 For some reason, I couldn’t find any recipes that used cooked millet, so naturally, it was time to create one once and for all, and I’m so glad I did because it turned out just right.

 I played with the ingredients I’d be using in my head for a while, and ended up just going for it and seeing where my inspiration took me.
 Something about the ginger, vanilla, and cardamom combination was a refreshing new take on the traditional fall spices such as cinnamon, nutmeg, and clove.
-Using homemade almond milk was ideal as it added a freshness no canned or boxed milk could.
-And adding chia seeds and hemp hearts was necessary to increase fiber and protein content for a more well-rounded meal.
+Using milk instead of water is a must as it adds the creaminess you want.
+And adding chia seeds and hemp hearts was a nice option to increase fiber and protein content for a more well-rounded meal.

 Next were the toppings.
 I thought about pomegranate and cacao, or raspberry and toasted coconut.
 Though all of these sounded quite tasty, I opted for the sliced pear with almond butter and hemp hearts instead.
 The flavor pairing was just perfect.
 Easy.
 Simple.
 Delicious.